Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Introduction

 In the large-excitation limit, the dynamics reduce to a phase-space flow organizing all deterministic trajectories.
 Each distinct flow pattern then defines a \textit{phase}, whose long-term behavior is set by its attractors, typically fixed points (FPs) or LCs.
 In 2D (Morse) flows containing only FPs, a graph invariant captures their persistent qualitative pattern under small parameter changes.~\cite{oshemkov_classification_1998} In driven-dissipative systems, FP attractors also carry a symplectic norm distinguishing particle- and hole-like behavior~\cite{blaizot1986quantum,Rossignoli2005,flynn_deconstructing_2020,soriente_distinctive_2021}, which must enter the invariant~\cite{villa2025topological}.
-The invariant changes only when the flow undergoes reorganizations, from local shifts in FP stability or symplectic norm to global bifurcations away from FPs.
-The symplectic norm flip can be directly read from the linear response~\cite{soriente_distinctive_2021,Dumont2024,seibold_2025}.
+The invariant changes only under flow reorganizations, from local FP stability or symplectic-norm flips, captured by linear response, ~\cite{soriente_distinctive_2021,Dumont2024,seibold_2025} to global bifurcations away from FPs.
 But once LCs enter, reorganizations of LCs and FPs become intertwined, making the FP invariant incomplete.
 For instance, LCs set extended phase-space boundaries that constrain local changes and also undergo their own global events, such as saddle-loops or LC-LC collisions.~\cite{glendinning1994stability,guckenheimer2013nonlinear} A key question follows: how do we build an invariant that incorporates both FPs and LCs, captures their global transitions, and predicts their physical signatures?